vatpac-technology/sops/docs/client/towerstrips.md

     <figcaption>RXA3656 assigned heading 320 with autorelease suspended</figcaption>
 </figure>

+!!! tip
+    During busy 'conga line' events, like Milk Run Monday, controllers may find it beneficial to utilise [CDM Mode](#a-cdm) to manage the departure rate and avoid overwhelming the TCU and downstream enroute controllers.

+    This mode is only beneficial to ADC where the departure rate is important and will be less beneficial for events where aircraft depart in a wide variety of outbound directions.

 #### Arrivals
 When an aircraft calls you on Tower frequency, click the Ready flag (to show that they are on frequency).
 When a landing clearance is issued, move the strip to the **Runway Bay**.